-‘Mast Brothers‘, chocolate makers from New York have reconstructed their store in Brooklyn to create a space that lets visitors to see the chocolate-making process.
+‘Mast Brothers‘, chocolate makers from New York have reconstructed their store in Brooklyn to create a space that lets visitors see the chocolate-making process.

 ‘Mast Brothers’ was started in 2007 and is well known in NY for its excellent quality chocolate bars that are wrapped in original packaging.
 ‘Mast Brothers’ have also recently started selling non-alcoholic chocolate beer.

-‘Mast Brothers’ are located on the current space since 2011 and wanted to upgrade the store to better reflect the brand.
+‘Mast Brothers’ are located in the current space since 2011 and wanted to upgrade the store to better reflect the brand.
 Also, they wanted the space to be visually similar to the store opened in Shoreditch, London earlier this year.
 Both projects were implemented by the company’s in-house designers.

 Photography by Dean Kaufman